-Your Business Health Check: How And Why You Should Do It
+Your Business Health Check: 20 Tips And 10 Reasons You Should Do It

 Bear with me for a moment and think of your business as being a patient sitting under the watchful eyes of an investor.

 Will he grant your business a full bill of health, being content that there are no major problems?

 Or will he be concerned that there are signs of sickness inherent within?